jbfavre/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. type:: TSIOBufferSizeIndex

-.. type:: TSIOBufferWaterMark

-   An enumeration that contains valid watermark values, currently only defaults.

 .. type:: TSLifecycleHookID

    An enumeration that identifies a :ref:`life cycle hook <ts-lifecycle-hook-add>`.

 .. type:: TSMBuffer

-   Internally, data for a transaction is stored in one or more :term:`header heap`\s.
-These are storage local to the transaction, and generally each HTTP header is stored in a separate one.
-   This type is a handle to a header heap, and is provided or required by functions that locate HTTP header related data.

 .. type:: TSMgmtCounter